scenerystack/community/docs/reference/api/scenery-phet/ArrowKeyNode.md

 # ArrowKeyNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/ArrowKeyNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/ArrowKeyNode.ts) for the most up-to-date information.

 ## Overview

 Node that looks like an arrow key on the keyboard.
 Default is a rounded triangle centered in a square key.